 Now, I don’t personally use acne products anymore, however I wish I would have had a natural product to use when I was younger - not only for my skin’s physical appearance, but for my emotional wellness, as well.
-If facing an acne problem, it is important to understand the causes and to then find a sensible solution to avoid exacerbated the condition.
+When facing an acne problem, it is important to understand the causes and to then find a sensible solution to avoid exacerbating the condition.

 Causes of acne include:

-- Follicular Keratinization - Dead skin cells that sluff off into the hair folicle cause sebum to build up.
+- Follicular Keratinization - Dead skin cells that sluff off into the hair follicle cause sebum to build up.